amitkgupta/go-smarthealthcards/README.md

 - This module currently only supports certain COVID-19 immunizations; with minor modifications it could be generalized to support all COVID-19 immunizations, and even immunizations of other diseases
 - This module does not support other types of smart health cards such as those for dianoses or lab results, only immunizations
-- This module does not support chunking large input and generating multiple QR codes that can be assembled into a single smart health card; see [here](https://spec.smarthealth.cards/#encoding-chunks-as-qr-codes)

 ## License